Cuzco Quechua language

 Cuzco Quechua (Qusqu qhichwa simi) is a dialect of Southern Quechua spoken in Cuzco and the Cuzco Region of Peru.

 It is the Quechua variety used by the Academia Mayor de la Lengua Quechua in Cuzco, which also prefers the Spanish-based five-vowel alphabet.
 On the other hand, the official alphabet used by the ministry of education has only three vowels.

 Phonology

-There is debate about whether Cuzco Quechua has five /a, e, i, o, u/ or three vowels: /a, i, u/.